alexmorenogc/remoteJobs/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Page, Feature, or Link Request
-about: Suggest an idea for this project
+about: Suggest a new page, section, feature, or remote job board link for the Remote Job Boards Database project
 title: ''
 labels: ''
 assignees: ''

 ---

-**Is your feature request related to a problem?
+**Is your request related to a problem or need?
 Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of the problem or need.
+For example: I would like to filter by country, or see advanced statistics [...]

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.
+**Describe the page, section, feature, or link you'd like to add** Explain what kind of page, section, feature, or remote job board link you would like to see in the project.
+For example: A statistics page, a language filter, a favorites section, or a new job board link (please include name, URL, category, and a short description).

 **Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+Briefly mention other ways your need could be addressed, or similar features you've seen in other projects.

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Add any relevant context, visual examples, or screenshots to help explain your